This creamy chili is the perfect vegetarian comfort food! This vegetarian crockpot recipe is easy and delicious!

 I never use the whole can, so I stash the extras in glass jars in the freezer.

-To add even MORE flavor, I threw in a can of Old El Paso™ Mild Red Enchilada Sauce and half a block of cream cheese.
+To add even MORE flavor to this slow cooker vegetarian recipe, I threw in a can of Old El Paso™ Mild Red Enchilada Sauce and half a block of cream cheese.

 - 1 (14-ounce) can Old El Paso™ Mild Red Enchilada Sauce